campa-consortium/lattice-standard/source/constructing-lattices.md

 it may be appropriate to calculate closed (periodic) orbits and Twiss parameters as opposed to calculating orbits and Twiss parameters based upon orbit and Twiss parameters set by the User for the beginning of the `Branch`.
-Indeed, it is sometimes convenient to treat branches as closed even though there is no closure in the floor coordinate sense.
+Indeed, it is sometimes convenient to treat branches as periodic even though there is no closure in the floor coordinate sense.
-For example, when a storage ring has a number of repeating "periods", it may be convenient to only use one period in a simulation.
+For example, when a storage ring has a number of repeating "periods", it may be convenient, for speed reasons, to calculate the periodic functions using only use one period.